ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 Start stacked in front of the boss.
 Everyone gets extra button which will transport you out of the Twilight Realm where you are fighting the boss.
 When *Hour of Twilight* is cast you should click the button unless you are assigned to soak.
 (Will probably have rotating groups to handle this)

+### Macro for Hour of Twilight
+If you want to use a macro instead of dragging the spell to your bars you can use:

+`/click ExtraActionButton1`

 6 min dps check due to enrage.

 ## Warmaster Blackhorn
 [Video Link](https://www.youtube.com/watch?v=YOGnVG1pHL4) - This video is old and pretty bad.
 Hopefully someone uploads a better video soon.

+* Use FE on Phase 2, No Earth Ele this fight!

+Avoid the fire which are spawned as the fight starts and continually after that..

 Two phase fight.

 Phase 1 add control.
 Phase 2 burn phase.

 ### Phase 1
-aAoid the fire which are spawned as the fight starts and continually after that..

-You will need to soak *Twilight Barage* from the drakes but there is a debuff so you need to rotate with another player.
-I assume these will be assigned.
+As DPS you should be on either `Square`, `Triangle` or the big soak.
+You rotate starting on square or triangle, going to the soaks when you need to then switching to the other marker you weren't on and switching to the other drake.
+Markers are not absolute truth you just need to be behind melee.

 *Twilight Enslaught* - should stack and use a raid cd during these.